-The first wall cabinet here will hold all my finishes including the fresh supplies Minwax hooked me up with.
-It can hold 9 quart cans and 20 spray cans on the shelves with room for taller items at the bottom.
+The first wall cabinet can hold 9 quart cans and 20 spray cans on the shelves with room for taller items at the bottom.
 The large door rack holds 16 pint cans or mason jars and the other door holds caulk and small items.

-The other shop cabinet holds a lot of my finishing supplies and the cubbies are great for storing stuff that wants to go everywhere like rags and chip brushes.
-And having a spot on the door for my nitrile gloves is sweet for grab and go usage when using stains, epoxy or finish.
+The other shop cabinet holds a lot of my finishing supplies which I have a ton of!
+The cubbies are great for storing stuff like rags and chip brushes.

 If you’re looking for more DIY Shop Storage Solutions head over to the Shop Projects section of my site where I have tons of different shop storage plans available.